-Origins of the Madagascar Rainbowfish
+Natural Habitat of the Madagascar Rainbowfish

 The Madagascar Rainbowfish is endemic to the Mananjary River on the island of Madagascar off the east coast of Africa.
 They inhabit incredibly soft, clear, small flowing streams and lower stretches of rivers that drain into the coastal lagoons and lakes usually in the shaded parts of water.
 You will typically find them at altitudes of around 500 meters above sea-level.